Three students sitting and smiling outside

 Is university worth it?

-I know what you’re thinking: after going to elementary school and high school, I’m expected to go back to school again, but this time pay thousands of dollars for it?
+I know what you’re thinking: after 12 years of school, I’m expected to go back again, but this time pay thousands of dollars for it?
 Yeah, it sounds like a rip off, but hear me out.
+While a university degree isn’t required for every job, the level of education you have can impact your salary.

-More schooling after high school might not be the most appealing thing in the world to everyone, and that’s completely okay.
+More education after high school might not be the most appealing thing in the world to everyone, and that’s okay.
 Weigh out the pros and cons, identify your goals, and find out if you need more schooling to get to where you want to be.

 resume on a desk